NickChalvatzakis/3DOF-Robotic-Leg-Unity/README.md

 Some other credits for the art used as seen in the report file 3DOFResearch.pdf

-## Plugins

-Dillinger is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.

 | Asset Name | Credit |
 | ------ | ------ |
 | Mannequin | Epic Games |